mBialczak/simpleARKANOID/README.md

 Obviously, the game is programmed in the C++.
 The framework used is SDL (with additional SDL_image, SDL_ttf and SDL_mixer libraries).

 All the sound effects files are downloaded from the [https://mixkit.co/free-sound-effects/](https://mixkit.co/free-sound-effects/) as free to use.
-All the textures are simple hand drawings created personaly (which can easily by seen as I have no drawing skills at all...).
+All the textures are simple hand drawings created personally (which can easily by seen as I have no drawing skills at all...).

 Thank you for trying out my capstone project and thank you in advance for understanding, that it's not a fully featured top notch version of the original Arkanoid game (at this stage at least).